madnuttah/unbound-docker/doc/DETAILS.md

 ## About this Image

-This advanced Unbound Docker container image is based on Alpine Linux with focus on security, performance and a small image size.
+This advanced Unbound Docker image is based on Alpine Linux with focus on security, privacy, performance and a small size.

-The Unbound process runs in the context of a non-root user, makes use of unprivileged ports (5335 tcp/udp) and the image is built using a secure [distroless](https://hackernoon.com/distroless-containers-hype-or-true-value-2rfl3wat) scratch image with the absolute minimum of content needed to make the operating system and Unbound run flawlessly with a lowest possible attack surface.
+The Unbound process runs in the context of an unpriviledged non-root user, makes use of unprivileged ports (5335 tcp/udp) and the image is built using a secure [distroless](https://hackernoon.com/distroless-containers-hype-or-true-value-2rfl3wat) scratch image.

+**Why distroless?**

+> _Imagine a critical system like a DNS server being compromised; with an underlying, possibly inadequately maintained, yet fully functional operating system providing a substantial attack surface supplemented by various nifty tools that could be exploited or even installed by someone with malicious intent._

 Unbound is configured as a [DNSSEC](https://en.wikipedia.org/wiki/Domain_Name_System_Security_Extensions) validating DNS resolver, which directly queries DNS root servers utilizing zone transfers holding a local copy of the root zone (see [IETF RFC 8806](https://www.rfc-editor.org/rfc/rfc8806.txt)) as your own recursive upstream DNS server in combination with [Pi-hole](https://pi-hole.net/) for adblocking in mind, but works also as a standalone server.